whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - The Deepest Revolution, Part 3- We Are the Promised Land.md

 Your unhealthy culture might seem like it has countless big problems, including racism, sexism, greed, privilege, corruption, pollution, and poverty in the midst of abundance.
 These troubles exist in any society where people can neither choose their own laws nor uphold them.

 All these countless different political issues boil down to one root problem: we're not free.
 We're expected to obey laws we're given, and we're punished for standing for what's right and directly seeking justice.
-As long as we ignore that root problem, all these other troubles will continue endlessly.
+As long as we ignore that root problem, all the other troubles will continue endlessly.

 Troubles like corruption, greed and discrimination are merely _symptoms_ of a _root cultural disease_ where a few people rule, and the rest accept their own submissive obedience as legitimate.
 As every doctor knows, treating a symptom will never lead to deep healing because the underlying disease persists.